 Our Breeding Objectives

 At Bongongo we understand the key profit drivers of our commercial clients with fertility the most important.
-The Bongongo bulls are given rigorous pre sale veterinary breeding soundness examination (VBBSE) followed in subsequent years by an annual VBBSE where possible.
+The Bongongo bulls are given rigorous pre sale Veterinary Breeding Soundness Examination (VBBSE) followed in subsequent years by an annual VBBSE where possible.
 This should be a sale industry standard to maximise bull fertility and protect buyers from poor reproductive performance .

-All young Bongongo bulls and heifers are are run in large contemporary groups, off grass and bred to perform in this cold, temperate environment Selection for fertility is matched by those Breedplan EBV’s that affect this trait especially calving ease, gestation length, importance of positive rib and rump fat (as proven by the CRC project) to aid selection of AI sires used in the herd.
+Selection for fertility is matched by those Breedplan EBV’s that affect this trait especially calving ease, gestation length, importance of positive rib and rump fat (as proven by the CRC project) to aid selection of AI sires used in the herd.
 These sires tend to complement the key research from the Beef CRC Maternal Productivity project released proving the importance of higher rib fat depth heifers.
 They have up to 8% better conception rates compared to those with lower RIB FAT EBV’S. This supports what has been obvious to me for years standing behind many females.
 It is more obvious in the tougher years and equates to the critical importance of fertility (reproductive rate) and its effect on your enterprise profitability.
 It was also pleasing to note that selection for higher EMA had no effect on heifer conception rate.

 The emphasis at Bongongo has always been in the strength of the female herd.
+They are our backbone.
 Bongongo females have been carefully selected for fertility, milking ability, structural soundness and length.
 The progeny of these cows are today in high demand by feedlots for steer calves plus commanding premium for surplus female lines.
-Not much has changed in 35 years as a cattle vet as fertility remains the key profit driver in your cattle breeding business and matching your herd to your environment is critical.
+Not much has changed in 40 years as a cattle veterinarian as fertility remains the key profit driver in your cattle breeding business and matching your herd to your environment is critical.
 The importance of genetic diversity in the Bongongo Stud is well recognised especially with our veterinary training to limit the impacts on future production due to inbreeding.
 The effects of recessive genetic traits especially AM, NH & CA and recently DD bears testimony to the dangers of the reliance of using the genetics of some bulls too heavily.